 Successfully represented Bear Stearns Securities Corp. in connection with a series of individual and class action lawsuits filed by shareholders and the bankruptcy trustee of Manhattan Investment Fund Ltd., a hedge fund that collapsed following disclosure that its manager concealed approximately $400 million in losses through the creation of false account statements.
 Defeated allegations that Bear Stearns, which had provided clearing services to the fund, aided and abetted the manager’s fraud, breached its fiduciary duty and violated fraudulent transfer laws, including winning a jury verdict for Bear Stearns.
 Manhattan Investment Fund, Ltd. Litigations (2nd Circuit Ct.
 App., S.D.N.Y., Bankr.
 S.D.N.Y. and N.Y.
 Sup.
 Ct.).

 Obtained dismissal on behalf of various clients in a variety of different benchmark rate cases alleging those clients had engaged in antitrust, Commodity Exchange Act and RICO violations.
-Obtained dismissal for London-based interdealer broker Tullett Prebon plc in all LIBOR-related litigations in which Tullett had been sued.
+Obtained dismissal for London-based interdealer broker Tullett Prebon plc (and its affiliates) in all LIBOR-related litigations in which Tullett had been sued.
 These high-profile cases had alleged rate rigging, market manipulation and antitrust violations regarding U.S. dollar LIBOR as well as Yen LIBOR and Euroyen TIBOR benchmark interest rates.
 In the U.S. dollar LIBOR cases, the Court refused to allow plaintiffs to amend their complaint to add Tullett as a defendant, finding any amendment would be futile because Tullett would not be subject to personal jurisdiction in the case.
 In the Yen LIBOR and Euroyen TIBOR cases, the Court dismissed one of the cases in its entirely for lack of Article III standing on grounds that the plaintiffs did not trade financial instruments sufficiently tied to these benchmark rates, and dismissed Tullett in a second related case for lack of personal jurisdiction while allowing the case to go forward against several other defendants.
 Also obtained dismissal of Tullett and its affiliates in a case alleging the manipulation of an Australian benchmark rate, known as the Bank Bill Swap Rate (“BBSW”) on personal jurisdiction grounds.
 Finally, obtained dismissal of National Bank of Canada and its Canadian and U.S. subsidiaries alleging manipulation of the Canadian Dollar Offered Rate (“CDOR”).
 In this case, Harry served as one of two co-lead attorneys on behalf of all defendants and obtained dismissal on behalf of all foreign defendants on personal jurisdiction grounds and on behalf of all defendants on a variety of grounds dismissing the antitrust, Commodity Exchange Act, RICO and state law claims in their entirety.

 Successfully defended hedge funds involved in activist campaign in connection with claims alleging violations of Investment Company Act anti-pyramiding provisions, market manipulation, proxy fraud, participation in an undisclosed group and violation of short-swing profit rules. meVC Draper Fisher Jurvetson Fund I, Inc. v.
 Millennium Partners, L.P.
 (S.D.N.Y.).